 Start a cleaning business and rake in the money, right?
 Janitorial services generate $50 billion dollars annually.
 So, launching one can be profitable.
-In fact, I have started my own cleaning business on three different occasions.
+In fact, I have launched my own company on three different occasions.

 There are pros and cons, however.
-I can teach anyone how to start a cleaning business from scratch and all the benefits.
+I can teach anyone how to start their own operation from scratch and all the benefits.
 But failing to include the disadvantages is not fair.
 So, here are the pros and cons of a janitorial startup.

-With sites like Facebook, Google, and Pinterest, starting your own cleaning business is easy.
+With sites like Facebook, Google, and Pinterest, starting your own side hustle is easy.
 Heck, you can even launch right now on Craigslist.
 Talk about immediate confidence.
 Take an idea, and produce a paying customer from it?
 Yes, it’s possible.

 It’s all about the supply and demand.
 And there are always customers looking for a great service.
 Average job growth in the US is 7%.
-It’s 42% higher in the cleaning business at 10%.
+It’s 42% higher in the custodial sector at 10%.

 2. Can start with little investment.

-An office or residential cleaning startup is a good business to start with no money.
+A commercial or residential maintenance LLC is a good gig to start with no money.
 You can use your existing equipment and supplies at home.
 It has even become popular to use the client’s supplies.

 For items that you do not have, tap your credit cards.
 And because you may be starting this side hustle on your own, consider approaching friends and family for cash.

-Another way to limit cash outlay is to consider a business partner who is happy to work alongside you.
-If you put everything in writing and clearly define responsibilities this option could work wonderfully.
+Another way to limit cash outlay is to consider taking on a partner who is happy to grind alongside you.
+If you put everything in writing and clearly define responsibilities this option could be great.

 You can also apply for small business grant or loan.
 These are just a few options that allow you to avoid spending your own money.